-- (a) by a principal to his agent where the agent undertakes to supply such goods on behalf of the principal; or - (b) by an agent to his principal where the agent undertakes to receive such goods on behalf of the principal. - (a) The definition of the terms 'agent' and 'principal 'have to be understood contextually and have been reproduced below: - Section 2(5) of the Act "agent" means a person, including a factor, broker, commission agent, arhatia, del credere agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another. - Section 2(88) of the Act "principal" means a person on whose behalf an agent carries on the business of supply or receipt of goods or services or both. - (b) Where an Agent receives goods directly from the Principal, or if the Principal's vendor directly dispatches goods to the location of the agent, the Principal shall be required to treat the movement as an outward supply of goods by virtue of this clause.
-If understood in its proper perspective, when an agent receives goods on behalf of the Principal and thereafter issues the goods to the Principal, the transaction will be regarded as a supply by the Agent to the Principal.
+- (a) by a principal to his agent where the agent undertakes to supply such goods on behalf of the principal; or - (b) by an agent to his principal where the agent undertakes to receive such goods on behalf of the principal. - (a) It is of utmost importance to note that this paragraph substitutes actual relationship of Principal-Agent with Buyer-Seller and accordingly, tax on such buyer-seller to be applied.
+In the books of, say, the Agent, revenue by way of fee or commission will be recognized for GST purposes, turnover of sale with credit on purchases will have to be reported.
+Key is to locate Reseller-Agent and Agent simplicitor because compulsory registration will apply to former and not the latter.
+"Agent simplicitor" is a simple or straightforward agent.
+This might be an entity or individual that acts as an agent without the additional aspect of reselling products or services. - (b) The definition of the terms 'agent' and 'principal 'have to be understood contextually and have been reproduced below: - Section 2(5) of the Act "agent" means a person, including a factor, broker, commission agent, arhatia, del credere agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another. - Section 2(88) of the Act "principal" means a person on whose behalf an agent carries on the business of supply or receipt of goods or services or both. - (c) Where an Agent receives goods directly from the Principal or if the Principal's vendor directly dispatches goods to the location of the agent, the Principal shall be required to treat the movement as an outward supply of goods by virtue of this clause.
+If understood in its proper perspective, when an agent receives goods on behalf of the Principal and thereafter issues the goods to the Principal, the transaction will be regarded as a supply by the Agent to the Principal. - (d) An important question that may arise here is as to how the transaction would appear to the ultimate recipient of a supply, when affected by the Principal through the Agent, or to the supplier who effects the supply to the Principal through an Agent.

-- (c) An important question that may arise here is as to how the transaction would appear to the ultimate recipient of a supply, when affected by the Principal through the Agent, or to the supplier who effects the supply to the Principal through an Agent. - (d) There are two Circulars issued clarifying scope of transactions between Principal and Agent which clarifies the above aspects: - (i) Circular No. 57/31/2018-GST, dated 4.09.2018 (in the context of scope of principal-agent relationship).
+- (e) There are two Circulars issued clarifying scope of transactions between Principal and Agent which clarifies the above aspects: - (i) Circular No. 57/31/2018-GST, dated 4.09.2018 (in the context of scope of principal-agent relationship).
 The entire jurisprudence under Indian Contract Act,1872 has been brought to bear in GST by making reference to section 182 thereof and states as: